 The demand for specialist disability accommodation (SDA) is exceptionally high and has been for many years.

-The demand for suitable rental homes for people living with disability has been driven by two main aspects; the undersupply of appropriate accommodation and the unaffordable nature of building suitable housing for people living on a disability pension.
+The demand for suitable NDIS rental properties for people living with disability has been driven by two main aspects; the undersupply of appropriate accommodation and the unaffordable nature of building suitable housing for people living on a disability pension.

 Bank in 2019, the Royal Commission into Aged Care Quality and Safety discovered that around 6,000 young people with disability were living in Australian residential aged care facilities.
 In addition to this, there are a huge number of young people living in hospital facilities and remaining at home with their parents into adulthood rather than living an independent lifestyle in housing that suits their needs.